Ford Maverick Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Ford Maverick are $1,386 a year for full coverage.
-Comprehensive costs approximately $294, collision costs $536, and liability insurance is estimated at $398.
-A liability-only policy costs approximately $460 a year, with high-risk insurance costing around $3,002.
-Teens cost the most to insure at $5,176 a year or more.
+Estimated insurance rates for a Ford Maverick are $1,386 a year for full coverage insurance.
+Comprehensive costs approximately $294 each year, collision costs $536, and liability coverage costs $398.
+A policy with only liability insurance costs as little as $460 a year, with a high-risk policy costing around $3,002.
+Teens pay the most at $5,176 a year or more.

 Average premium for full coverage: $1,386

-Living in a larger city has a significant impact on car insurance rates.
-Rural locations are shown to have a lower frequency of accident claims than cities with more traffic congestion.
+Your location has a large influence on the price of auto insurance.
+Rural locations are statistically proven to have a lower frequency of physical damage claims than cities with more traffic congestion.

-The examples above show why anyone shopping for car insurance should get quotes using their specific location and risk profile, rather than relying on averaged prices.
+These rate differences illustrate why all drivers should compare rates using their specific location and risk profile, rather than using averaged prices.

 Use the form below to get customized rates for your location.